nawwarah-analyst/github.io/README.md

 The dashboard was built before these issues were found.
 As a result:

-- Site and department groupings may be split incorrectly due to naming inconsistencies
-- The average audit score is calculated without the text-format score rows
 - Near-miss counts may be overstated
 - Training compliance rates may appear higher than they actually are
 - The employee risk linkage (incidents → training) is not validated